WakiMak/trentent.github.io-forked/_posts/2015-07-08-citrix-universal-print-server-troubleshooting-printing-blank-pages-or-inconsistent-printing.md

 </div>

 <div style="-webkit-text-stroke-color: initial; margin: 0px; padding: 0px;">
-  Well, there is content being sent to the print queue from both applications. &nbsp;Adobe Reader looked slightly heavier in its lines vs. PDF Architect but both SPL files had content. &nbsp;This is still very confusing why Adobe Reader actually prints but PDF Architect does not. &nbsp;Maybe it&#8217;s in the way Adobe Reader processes its file? &nbsp;I don&#8217;t know. &nbsp;Maybe there&#8217;s a way to modify EMF on Citrix? &nbsp;It turns out, you can.
+  Well, there is content being sent to the print queue from both applications. &nbsp;Adobe Reader looked slightly heavier in its lines vs. PDF Architect but both SPL files had content. &nbsp;This is still very confusing why Adobe Reader actually prints but PDF Architect does not. &nbsp;Maybe it's in the way Adobe Reader processes its file? &nbsp;I don't know. &nbsp;Maybe there's a way to modify EMF on Citrix? &nbsp;It turns out, you can.
 </div>

 <div style="-webkit-text-stroke-color: initial; margin: 0px; padding: 0px;">
 </div>

 <div style="-webkit-text-stroke-color: initial; margin: 0px; padding: 0px;">
-  Citrix offers the ability to modify the way it&#8217;s EMF driver works by reprocessing it. &nbsp;You can enable this feature via Group Policy. &nbsp;
+  Citrix offers the ability to modify the way it's EMF driver works by reprocessing it. &nbsp;You can enable this feature via Group Policy. &nbsp;
 </div>

 <div style="-webkit-text-stroke-color: initial; margin: 0px; padding: 0px;">